-CATEGORY ADVERTISING/ PROMOTION/PRINTI NG Materials and events used to recruit members, announce meetings and organizational activities; including but not limited to t-shirts, banners, posters, flyers, newsletters, and website hosting.
-Items may be kept and utilized year after year BANK CHARGES/DUES/LEG AL FEES Membership dues for the organization in its local, state, national, or international organization; fees associated with inquiries into 501C3 status and other official matters Insufficient funds penalties, interest on loans, or costs associated with use and maintenance of a PayPal account; Intramural sports team registrations; legal fees associated with issues of misconduct BOOKS/ SUBSCRIPTIONS Electronic or physical literature central to the organization's purpose and readily available to the entire membership EQUIPMENT/FACILIT Y RENTAL Charges for setup cleanup, non-refundable rain site deposit, electricity, water hook-up, etc. at OSU owned facilities; Rental of equipment Charges, including rental, of non-OSU owned facilities FOOD Limited to \$250 Food for recruitment or marketing events General meetings, special or recognition dinners for members of the organization, meals when traveling MEMBERSHIP AWARDS Plaques, certificates, non-monetary prizes, and recognitions for organization members Fuel costs or parking fees, gift cards for organization members OFFICE SUPPLIES Stationery, pens/pencils, paperclips, stamps for general organizational use, and other items.
-These items must be donated or discarded at the end of the academic year.
-Office Equipment (including but not limited to phones, copiers, computers, printers, etc.) TRAVEL/ TRANSPORTATION Transportation and lodging costs associated with traveling to a membership or leadership retreat, regional or national conference, organizational activities that align with the purpose of the organization, competition where the purpose of the program aligns with the purpose of the organization; conference registration costs; parking fees or gifts for speakers at organization meetings Admission tickets for access to museums or other events in associated travel OTHER Organizations who request funds for operating expenses that do not appear on this list and if those items are not prohibited expenditure Expenditures designed for the financial gain or profit of the organization or individual
+BUDGET CATEGORY FUNDABLE NON-FUNDABLE ADVERTISING/ PROMOTION/PRINTI NG Materials and events costs used to recruit members, announce meetings and organizational activities; including but not limited to apparel, banners, posters, flyers, newsletters, and website hosting.
+Unused items must be distributed, donated, or discarded at the end of the academic year.
+BANK CHARGES/DUES/LEG AL FEES Charges associated with maintaining checking and savings accounts, costs of purchasing checks; Membership dues for the organization in its local, state, national, or international organization; fees associated with inquiries into 501C3 status and other official matters Insufficient funds penalties, interest on loans, or costs associated with use and maintenance of a PayPal account; Intramural sports team registrations; legal fees associated with issues of misconduct; minimum balance needed to maintain an organization bank account BOOKS/ SUBSCRIPTIONS Electronic or physical literature central to the organization's purpose and readily available to the entire membership.
+Subscriptions that assist an organization in managing their club, programs, events, or fundraising efforts (such as Sign Up Genius etc.).
+EQUIPMENT/FACILIT Y RENTAL Charges for setup cleanup, non-refundable rain site deposit, electricity, water hook-up, etc. at OSU owned facilities; Rental of equipment Charges, including rental, of non-OSU owned facilities FOOD Limited to \$250 Food for recruitment or marketing events General meetings, special or recognition dinners for members of the organization, meals when traveling MEMBERSHIP AWARDS Plaques, certificates, non-monetary prizes, and recognitions for organization members Fuel costs or parking fees, gift cards or monetary awards for organization members OFFICE SUPPLIES Stationery, pens/pencils, paperclips, stamps for general organizational use, and other items.
+These items must be distributed, donated, or discarded at the end of the academic year.
+Office Equipment (including but not limited to phones, copiers, computers, printers, etc.)

+TRAVEL/ Transportation and lodging costs associated with Admission tickets for TRANSPORTATION traveling to a membership or leadership retreat, access to museums or regional or national conference, organizational other events in associated activities that align with the purpose of the travel, parking fees for organization, competition where the purpose of the speakers who are program aligns with the purpose of the organization; employed by OSU conference registration costs; parking fees or gifts for speakers at organization meetings; Gifts for speakers affiliated with OSU may not exceed monetary value of \$100.
+OTHER Organizations who request funds for operating Expenditures designed for expenses that do not appear on this list and if those the financial gain or profit items are not prohibited expenditure of the organization or individual not including expenses that support fundraising efforts (online subscriptions, supplies for fundraising)